mosra/m.css/doc/doxygen.rst

 -   Clickable symbols in code snippets.
 Doxygen has quite a lot of false positives while a lot of symbols stay unmatched.
 I need to find a way around that.
+-   Documented friend classes, structs and unions.
+Doxygen is unable to cross-link the declarations with the definitions.
+-   Proper scoping for friend and related functions/classes/variables etc.
+    Doxygen doesn't provide any namespace scoping for these and at the moment I have no way to deduct that information.

 `Configuration`_
 ================